-Disabled adults need more support from friends and family to form romantic and sexual relationships, reveals a study by researchers at Flinders University in Australia.
+Disabled adults need more support from friends and family to form romantic and sexual relationships, reveals a study on disabled lovers conducted by researchers at Flinders University in Australia.

 Their responses showed that having a disability can make dating and pursuing sexual relationships challenging—not least due to how non-disabled friends and family members may react negatively to the idea.